atulghodmare777/assignment/eks/manual_eks_deployment/README.md

     -keyout demo.local.key \
     -out demo.local.crt \
     -subj "/CN=demo.local"

-This command will the
+This command will create following keys:

-demo.local.key: This is the private key. demo.local.crt: This is the self-signed certificate.
+demo.local.key: This is the private key

+demo.local.crt: This is the self-signed certificate.

-After this create the secret : kubectl create secret tls demo-local-tls \
+After this create the secret :

+kubectl create secret tls demo-local-tls \
     --cert=demo.local.crt \
     --key=demo.local.key \
     -n game-2048

 # Then Apply the ingress file

 k apply -f ingress.yaml

 Now we we see our ingress resource by command: